Social action, health and safety at work

 Medical secretariat: 01 81 69 19 17

 Preventive medicine helps to avoid any deterioration in the health of agents as a result of their activity.
-The doctor regularly monitors the health of staff.
+The doctor regularly monitors the health of staff members.
 Based on the results of his visits, he can propose various measures to management.

 Visits are carried out on recruitment to assess the suitability of the staff concerned, but periodic visits are also organized, generally every 2 years; however, depending on the difficulties encountered by staff, these visits can be carried out under shorter deadlines.